System Design Space

 Reference architecture

-Identity Plane
+Identity

 • Short-lived credentials instead of long-lived secrets.

-• Policy decision point: RBAC/ABAC/ReBAC or policy-as-code.
+• Policy decision point: RBAC/ABAC/ReBAC or policy as code.

 • mTLS and service identity for east-west traffic.

-• Full audit trail for access decisions.
+• Audit trail for access decisions.

 • Risk-based access and dynamic restrictions.

-• Fast incident response and automated revoke.
+• Fast incident response and automated access revocation.

-Context signals for policy decisions
+Context signals for access decisions

 Identity assurance

-Implementation: MFA/passkeys, phishing-resistant login, device-bound credentials.
+Implementation: MFA, passkeys, phishing-resistant login, and device-bound credentials.

 Device posture